nindalf/lox/Lessons.md

 - I love how nom has been implemented.
 They define these traits like Offset and provide `impl`s for all the types they use.
 Then a crate like nom_locate sets the trait bound as Offset and uses that method.
 Brilliant.
 That's just one trait, there's a bunch of others.
 - I'm struggling with the borrow checker on my parser.
 I'm considering pausing, proceeding with nom and then coming back to this.

+---

+- The evalutating expressions section of the book is doing some wild shit mixing types.
+I'm not going to do that.